AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/req.rst

 %REQ_ID%

-For MCDC assessments, the tool focuses on decisions used to influence control-flow language constructs as well as on those with more than one condition anywhere they might appear.
-Only short circuit operators are allowed to combine conditions.
+For MCDC assessments, the tool processes as decisions all the expressions processed as such for Decision Coverage (Boolean expressions used to influence control flow constructs), as well as all the Boolean expressions with more than one condition anywhere they might appear.
+Only short circuit operators are allowed to combine conditions, regardless of the context where the expression is used.

-The use of *if-expressions* is allowed and the tool shall consider them as a control flow language construct.
-The controlling expression shall always be considered as a decision regardless of its arity.
-The expression then-value or else-value, when Boolean (or derived thereof), shall be considered as a decision as soon as it combines more than one condition.

 All the DC rules apply unchanged to the full set of decisions considered here.
 Rule #3, about decisions evaluated both True and False, is complemented